 If you are looking for a more secluded beach experience, head out to Ka’ena Point.
 Here you will find almost deserted white sand beaches and beautiful blue waters.

 The perfect way to end any Hawaiian day is with a drink in your hand, sand between your toes, watching the sunset.
-Unsurprisingly, Sunset Beach is one of the top spots to catch the evening show, along with Shark’s Cove.
+Unsurprisingly, Sunset Beach is one of the top spots to catch the evening show, along with Shark’s Cove that we highlight below!

 Visit some Turtles on the Beach in North Shore Oahu